mozilla/pkipolicy/rootstore/policy.md

 ### 7.2 Updates ###

-Changes MAY be made to root certificates that are included in Mozilla's root program as follows:
+Changes MAY be made to root certificates that are included in Mozilla's root store as follows:

 1.  enabling a trust bit in a root certificate that is currently included, MAY only be done after careful consideration of the